Free Newsletters - Space News - Defense Alert - Environment Report - Energy Monitor

 Yun Duk-Min, a professor at the Korea National Diplomatic Academy in Seoul, said the latest nuclear threat was similar to one issued a month ago, but with the added weight of "approval" -- presumably by North Korean leader Kim Jong-Un.

 "The problem is whether Kim, who is still young and inexperienced, knows how to handle this escalation," Yun said.
 "Where does it end?
 That's the worrying question."

 North Korea blocked access to its Kaesong joint industrial zone with South Korea Thursday for the second day running, and threatened to pull out its 53,000 workers in a furious reaction to the South's airing of a "military" contingency plan to protect its own workers there.

-The North says the South Koreans currently in Kaesong can leave whenever they want.
-About 200 departed Thursday but some 600 remain to keep the factories running.
+The North has said that the more than 800 South Koreans currently in Kaesong -- 10 kilometres (six miles) inside the North Korean border -- can leave whenever they want but many have chosen to stay to keep the factories running.

 Most experts think it is not yet capable of mounting a nuclear device on a ballistic missile capable of striking US bases or territory.

-The North also warned this week it would reopen its mothballed Yongbyon reactor -- its source of weapons-grade plutonium that was closed in 2007 under an aid-for-disarmament accord.
+This week, the North warned it would reopen its mothballed Yongbyon reactor -- its source of weapons-grade plutonium.
+It was closed in July 2007 under a six-nation aid-for-disarmament accord.